 Traditional Travel Insurance vs Airline Insurance

-Buying airlines tickets has become incredibly easy.
+Buying airline tickets has become incredibly easy.
 Most people don’t even use travel agents anymore.
-They simply hop online, search using a flight aggregator and select a flight that best fits their needs.
-In most cases they pay for the ticket online through the airlines website and receive an email with confirmation and a digital ticket.
+They simply hop online, search using a flight aggregator, and select a flight that best fits their needs.
+In most cases, they pay for the ticket online through the airline website and receive an email with confirmation and a digital ticket.
 No human interaction whatsoever.
 Airlines have kept up to speed with the behaviors of their customers and are offering more and more options to travelers on their websites or through their apps.
 One such added value is the ability to purchase travel insurance right after your ticket.

-For most people this may seem like a great deal and a convenient solution.
-However, is the airline insurance really just as good as traditional travel insurance?
+For most people, this may seem like a great deal and a convenient solution.
+However, is the insurance the airline offers as good as traditional travel insurance?
 We explore the difference between the two in this post.

 Lack of Choice

-Another problematic part of buying airline insurance is that travelers have no choice.
-In most cases an airline has an underwriter to their insurance and that is the only one a ticket holder can select.
+A problematic part of buying airline insurance is that travelers have no choice.
+In most cases, an airline has an underwriter to their insurance and that is the only one a ticket holder can select.
 This means even if the insurance company is not your first choice, you are forced to go with them if you buy through the airline.

-One of the great things about purchasing traditional travel insurance is that you have actual choice.
-A traveler can easily shop around for price, benefits and plans.
-There is no limit on who you purchase from and what type of coverage you get.
-When buying regular travel insurance, you can work with agents to find the plans that suit your needs and give you coverage where you need.
+One of the great things about purchasing traditional travel insurance is that you have an actual choice.
+A traveler can easily shop around for price, benefit limits, and coverages.
+There is no restriction on who you purchase from and what type of coverage you get.
+When buying regular travel insurance, you can work with agents to find the plans that suit your needs and give you coverage where you need them.
 Whether that is higher reimbursement for baggage because you are carrying expensive camera equipment or better medical coverage because you are taking a trip to an area that has a high chance of disease.
 Traditional travel insurance gives you the ability to make choices that will reflect the risks you expect to face.